kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This perfectly maps to a QUIC stream, as they too are independent and ordered.
 The easiest way to use MoqTransfork is to send each GoP as a GROUP with each frame as a FRAME, hence the names.

-Given the nature of QUIC streams and GoPs, all actions are done at Group boundaries.
 Each SUBSCRIBE starts at a Group to ensure that it starts with an I-Frame.
-A FETCH can be used to start at a byte offset instead, assuming some of the Group has already been received.
 Each Group is delivered in decode order ensuring that all frames are decodable (no artifacts).

 A subscriber can choose the Group Order based on the desired user experience: